danbev/learning-iot/doc/clocks.md

 allows it to maintain a consistent temperature of the crystal and other key components (rememeber that otherwise a change in temperature could change the frequency of the signal).
-So the goal of the OCXO is to keep the crystal and the internal components stabil when outside temperatures change.
+So the goal of the OCXO is to keep the crystal and the internal components stable when the outside temperatures change.

-These are used when when one need to have a signal stabil within a range of ±1 x 10-8 or better.
+These are used when one need to have a stable signal within a range of ±1 x 10-8 or better.
 But they are more expensive and also consume more power.